Learn about Filmmaking!

 Lights.
 Camera.
 Action.
 Tell the story.

 Do you have an interest in filmmaking?
 Are you passionate about storytelling?
 Do you love shooting vlogs and dream about creating the next great movie, Do you have an interest in filmmaking?
 Are you passionate about storytelling?
 Do you love shooting vlogs and dream about creating the next great movie, documentary, or television series?
-If so, then the Film Institute is for you.
-The Film Institute is a week-long program designed for high school students to gain an understanding of visual storytelling and the fundamentals of film production.
+If so, then the Filmmaking Institute is for you.
+The Filmmaking Institute is a week-long program designed for high school students to gain an understanding of visual storytelling and the fundamentals of film production.
 Students will learn about various film forms, including documentary filmmaking and narrative storytelling.
 Students will create two short films by the end of the week.